 - If you wanted a guide for this hike, there is a good value tour including pick-up and drop-off fro Funchal: Caldeirao Verde Guided Levada Tour

 LEVADA DO CALDEIRÃO VERDE HIKE DETAILS

-Hike Difficulty: The beauty of this trail, and one of the reasons why it is so popular, is that it has almost no incline.
+- Hike Difficulty: The beauty of this trail, and one of the reasons why it is so popular, is that it has almost no incline.
 Over the course of 12 kilometers, there are only around 100 meters of incline.
 So it’s basically flat, which makes it comfortable for most hikers.
 The trail itself is well-maintained with railing at most parts with a drop-off.
-There have been some instances of rockfall and landslide with injuries involved.
-Recently there was a landslide/rockfall at the waterfall, which is why it is now ‘fenced off’.
-Everyone still goes around the fence on a new path so it seems the fence is just for liability but nevertheless it is something to consider.
-Overall, this hike is great for average hikers, kids, and even bringing the dog would be no issue.
+Overall, this hike is great for average hikers, and kids, and even bringing the dog would be no issue.
 There are a few tunnels where you will need a headlamp or phone light.

 HOW TO GET TO THE LEVADA DO CALDEIRÃO VERDE HIKE

 The Levada do Caldeirão Verde hike is located on the north/central part of the island of Madeira.
 You need to drive up and around the center of the island with no good direct route from Funchal.
 This means it takes a little longer than the other side of the valley such as Pico do Arieiro, which can be accessed directly from Funchal.
 I’ve added the pin location for the Levada do Caldeirão Verde hike trailhead below, which takes about 45 minutes to reach Funchal.
 There is parking at the hiking trailhead and it is a little less than 1 Euro for parking per hour with a maximum of 3 Euros for your stay.